Sean-Zeo/Multi-Room-Manager-For-PurrNet-Unity/README.md

 Think of this solution as a server authoritive (and free) alternative to Photon.
 This solution follows the KISS design principle (Keep it simple, stupid).

-To set up this project's example; set LobbyScene as scene 0 and RoomScene as scene 1 in the build settings scene list.
+In order to set up the example; set "LobbyScene" as scene 0 and "RoomScene" as scene 1 in the build settings scene list.
 You will also need to change "Active Input Handling" to "Both" or "Input Manager (Old)" in the player settings.

 **Features**